Itineraries

 Rwanda trip cost breakdown

-Use the public cost anchors first, then decide whether the route is still the right fit.
+Use the published costs first, then decide whether the route is still the right fit.

 Still between two route shapes, dates, or budget levels?

-Move to Gorilla Planner once you want help turning the Rwanda route into a real quote-ready trip instead of reading another editorial variation of the same plan.
+Use the planning request once you want help turning this into a real trip plan instead of reading one more version of the same route.

 A 3-day route is usually about gorillas.
 A 5-day route is where Akagera becomes realistic.
 A 7-day route is where western Rwanda and Nyungwe start to feel coherent instead of rushed.